htrajan/ht-drawsteel/Bestiary/Zombie.md

 **Arise**

-The first time the zombie is reduced to Stamina 0 by damage that isn’t fire damage or holy damage and their body isn’t destroyed, they regain half their Stamina and fall [[Prone|prone]].
+The first time the zombie is reduced to Stamina 0 by damage that isn't fire damage or holy damage and their body isn't destroyed, they regain half their Stamina and fall [[Prone|prone]].

 **Endless Knight**